dantogno/first-person-character-controller/README.md

 A simplified, stripped down version of the Book of the Dead player controller, including a version that incorporates a Cinemachine camera.
 Useful for quick prototyping and first person narrative games.

 # Prerequisites
+## Post Processing
+Use a project template that includes post processing, or install the [Post Processing package](https://docs.unity3d.com/Packages/com.unity.postprocessing@2.1/manual/Installation.html) from the Unity Package Manager.
+Alternatively, you can remove the **PostProcessingLayer** component from the **Main Camera** GameObject.
+This will likely display as "missing script" if you do not have the Post Processing package installed.

+## [Optional] Cinemachine
 In order to use the Cinemachine version of the character controller, be sure to first install the [Cinemachine package](https://unity.com/unity/features/editor/art-and-design/cinemachine) using the Unity Package Manager.

 # Installation